xingboyang20/ace-configuration-api-samples/basics/docs/CONFIGURATOR.md

 Here we can see:

-- The **BOTTLE** value's exclude state is assignned by the user, thus the user has selected that he doesn't want a bottle.
+- The **BOTTLE** value's `excluded` state is assigned by the user.
+The user has selected that he doesn't want a bottle.
-- The **CARRIER** value's include state is assigned by the user and its exclude state is incompatible; thus the user has selected that he wants a carrier, and, furthermore, he cannot choose not to have a carrier.
+- The **CARRIER** value is assigned by the user.
+The user has selected that he wants a carrier.
+Further, the carrier's `excluded` state is incompatible; so in the future, if the user selects 'No' for carrier, one or more other user assignments will be removed by the configurator.

 Likewise, when we make assignments, we need to specify if we are assigning to the include or exclude state.
-To assign "no" to bottle, and "yes" to carrier, we need the following assignments:
+To assign 'No' to bottle and 'Yes' to carrier we need these assignments:

 ```javascript
 [